sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-4(Jenkins,Workflows,SonarQube,Mergify)/jenkins-github-action-mergify.md

 ### Jenkins Pipeline Triggers

 - Poll SCM - It will check the changes in the repository for every x minutes we mentioned.
-- If we use `Poll SCM` trigger, It will waste lot of resources.
+- If we use `Poll SCM` trigger, It will waste a lot of resources, It is better for the use cases for data backup, etc.
-- So we can use `Webhook` trigger, which will trigger the Jenkins job whenever there is a change in the repository.
+- So we can use `Webhook` trigger, This trigger is event-driven and activates the Jenkins job only when there is a change in the repository.
 ---

 ## GitHub Actions

-Instead of creating Jenkins server, creating EC2 instance, installing Jenkins, and configuring Jenkins, we can use GitHub Actions to run our CI/CD pipeline.

-### What is GitHub Actions?

-- **GitHub Actions** is a CI/CD service provided by GitHub.
-- It allows us to automate our workflow from the GitHub repository.
+Seamless Integration:
+GitHub Actions seamlessly integrates with your GitHub repositories, allowing you to define workflows directly within your codebase.

+No Infrastructure Management:
+There's no need to manage infrastructure like EC2 instances or Jenkins servers.
+GitHub handles the underlying infrastructure, simplifying the setup process.

+Easy Configuration:
+Workflows are defined using YAML files within your repository, making it easy to version control and collaborate on CI/CD configurations.

+Event-Driven Triggers:
+GitHub Actions triggers workflows based on various events such as pushes, pull requests, issue comments, and more, ensuring your CI/CD pipeline responds dynamically to repository changes.

 ### GitHub Actions Workflow

-- **Workflow** is an automated process that you can set up in your repository to build, test, package, release, or deploy any project on GitHub.
+- **Workflow** A GitHub Actions Workflow is an automated process designed to handle tasks such as building, testing, packaging, releasing, or deploying projects within your repository.
 - We have to create .github/workflows directory in our repository and we have to write the workflow in a file called `YAML` file.
-- We can write the workflow in a file called `YAML` file and we can run the workflow using the triggers.
+- Utilize triggers to initiate the Workflow.
+Triggers can include events such as pushes, pull requests, comments, or custom events based on your project's requirements.

 ### Example of GitHub Actions Workflow

 ```yaml
 name: CI
 on:
   push:
     branches: [ main ]
   pull_request:
     branches: [ main ]
 jobs:
     build:
         runs-on: ubuntu-latest